BGCG/project3/README.md

 ### Libraries and frameworks used

-* GitPod - the developer platform was used as a space to code my site which was then pushed to Github
+* GitPod - the developer platform was used as a space to code the app which was then pushed to Github
 * GitHub - to store the app prior to connecting Heroku
-* Heroku - for deployment to live terminal
+* [Heroku](https://www.heroku.com) - for deployment to live terminal
-* LucidChart - for wireframing, which an image of the wireframe created in LucidChart is provided in the Design section of this README
+* [LucidChart](https://www.lucidchart.com/) - for wireframing, which an image of the wireframe created in LucidChart is provided in the Design section of this README
-* AmIResponsive - for the screenshot of how the app will look across different devices, which is included in the introduction to this README
+* [AmIResponsive](https://ui.dev/amiresponsive) - for the screenshot of how the app will look across different devices, which is included in the introduction to this README
-* citethisforme.com - to generate website references
+* [citethisforme.com](citethisforme.com) - to generate website references

 #### Python libraries

 * gspread - for working with google sheets in this Python project
 * datetime - to easily manipulate the date and time object
 * google-auth - to provide authentification to the API
 * tabulate - to easily produce neat tables for user feedback

 ### Deployment